Introduction: Oil-Poached Carrots

 I love carrots in all forms: grilled, stir-fried, raw, and juiced.
 Oil-poaching carrots concentrates their flavor without caramelizing or browning the sugars.
 Adding a bit of sea salt and raw garlic results in a highly flavorful dish that highlights good carrots and is straightforward to prepare.

-.
+I was inspired by a fennel purée recipe that's part of a Bison, Beets, Blueberries, and Burning Cinnamon dish from the Alinea written up in the Alinea Cookbook.
 In it, fennel bulbs are simmered in butter until tender, and then puréed.
 Here, I intended to purée the carrots, but found that they were more interesting just poached.

 Teachers!
 Did you use this instructable in your classroom?